orchidsoftware/orchid.software/docs/en/docs/field.md

     ]);
 ```

-All available *Inputmask* options can be viewed [here](https://github.com/RobinHerbots/Inputmask#options).
+You can view all of the available options for the Inputmask library [here](https://github.com/RobinHerbots/Inputmask#options).

 ## TextArea

-The `textarea` field is a form element for creating an area into which multiple lines of text can be entered.
+The `textarea` field is a form element that allows the user to enter multiple lines of text.
+It is similar to the input field, but it is designed to accept longer pieces of text and to preserve line breaks.
-In contrast to the `input` tag, it is permissible to do line breaks in the text field, they are saved when sending data to the server.

-Example:
+To create a `textarea` field, you can use the `TextArea` class:

 ```php
 TextArea::make('description');
 ```

-You can set the required number of rows using the `rows` method:
+By default, the `textarea` field will expand to fit the amount of text that is entered.
+However, you can use the `rows` method to specify a minimum number of rows:

 ```php
 TextArea::make('description')
     ->rows(5);
 ```

+This can be useful for providing a clear visual indication of the amount of text that is expected.

+As with other form elements, you can use methods such as `title()`, `help()`, and `popover()` to add additional context and guidance for the user.
+You can also use the `required()` method to mark the textarea field as `required` and the `canSee()` method to show or hide the field.

 ## CheckBox

-A graphical user interface element that allows the user to control a parameter with two states - ☑ on and ☐ off.
+A checkbox is a graphical user interface element that allows the user to control a parameter with two states - checked and unchecked.
+Checkboxes are often used to represent binary choices, such as whether a particular feature is enabled or disabled.

-Example:
+To create a checkbox field, you can use the `CheckBox` class:

 ```php
 CheckBox::make('free')
     ->value(1)